jonnor/machinehearing/handson/constrained-hmm/notes.md

 - Do we need special features/preprocessing to be able to do the segmentation?
 - Can one detect the "jog" between each active operation?
 - What changes/differences are there in the signal between toolwear/not, degraded/not and aborted/not ?
+Powers, regulation delays (diff in Position/Velocity/Acceleration).
-- Can the aborted operation be detected, with unsupervised method?
+- Can the condition leading to aborted operation be detected, with unsupervised method?
-- Is the difference in commanded vs actual position useful for AD wrt relevant conditions?
+So not using position, which is consequence of an actual abort.
 - Is a stage-aware or per-stage analysis helpful in predicting toolwear/visual degradation?

 #### Turning Dataset for Chatter Diagnosis Using Machine Learning